stan-dev/design-docs/designs/0005-static-matrices.md

 There are four major implementation strategies available at the Stanc3 level.

-1. Implement a new Stan type to differentiate explicitly between `matvar` and `varmat` types
+1. Implement a new Stan type to let the user choose explicitly between `matvar` and `varmat` types

-2. Use `matvar` types for any function in the Stan program that does not support `varmat`
+2. Use `matvar` types if there is at least one function in the Stan program that does not support `varmat`

 3. Use `varmat` types by default, but if variable assignment is detected, or a `varmat` is used in an unsupported function convert to and from `matvar` automatically.